JackPu/react-native-horizontal-tab/README.md

-# react-native-tab
+# react-native-horizontal-tab

-`react-native-tab`is built to provide a simple tab ui and event.
+`react-native-horizontal-tab`is built to provide a simple tab ui and event.

 ### start